the-can-of-soup/winflame/README.md

 ## Showcase

 ![Example flame graph with red-orange, orange, and yellow blocks on a transparent background](https://github.com/the-can-of-soup/winflame/blob/main/docs/assets/example.png?raw=true)\
-_In this example, the red-orange blocks are directories, the orange blocks are files, and the yellow blocks are alternate data streams.
-The width of the blocks is proportional to their size on disk._
+_In this example, the red-orange blocks are directories, the orange blocks are files, and the yellow blocks are alternate data streams._

 This example was generated with the command `winflame -b example -FPw 1000 -H 30 -G 20 -m 16 -B #0000 -0 #f64f -1 #fa4f -2 #ff4f`,
 after generating the `example` folder using [a script](https://github.com/the-can-of-soup/winflame/blob/main/scripts/generate_example.py).